Why Sugar Is The New Fat + 10 Ways To Break Your Addiction

 The consequences are depicted in a new documentary, Fed Up, which follows a group of families battling to lead healthier lives — and reveals why the conventional wisdom of “exercise and eat right” is not ringing true for millions of people struggling with diabetes, childhood obesity and other serious conditions.

 As newer studies emerge and prominent experts speak out, we’ve experienced a massive paradigm shift over the past decade that sugar in all its forms creates our obesity epidemic and most of the world’s chronic disease.
-Pick a condition, and you can bet sugar plays a prominent role in its development: heart disease, cancer, dementia, type 2 diabetes, poor sleep quality, depression, and even acne, infertility, and impotence.
+Pick a condition, and you can bet sugar plays a prominent role in its development: heart disease, cancer, dementia, type 2 diabetes, poor sleep quality, depression, and even acne, fertility struggles, and impotence.

 Why Sugar is the New Cocaine